Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 7. Social media ads

-You can advertise on popular social networks like Facebook, Instagram, Reddit, X (formerly Twitter), and LinkedIn.
-When someone clicks your display ad, they’ll be redirected to your social media page or an external landing page.
+You can advertise on popular social networks like Instagram, Reddit, X (formerly Twitter), LinkedIn, and Facebook pages.
+When someone clicks your display ad within social media campaigns, they’ll be redirected to your social media page or an external landing page.
 Billions of people use social media, so it’s a good platform to reach potential customers.

 affiliate-marketing-how-to-get-traffic-social-media-ads

-The best way to use this for affiliate marketing is to write a product review with affiliate links included and promote that review.
-Most social media platforms don’t allow people to promote affiliate links directly, even with disclosure.
+The best way to use social media for affiliate marketing is to write a product review and include direct affiliate links.
+Mind that most social media platforms don’t allow people to promote multiple affiliate links, even with disclosure.

 8. URL shortening tools

-A URL shortener is a tool that converts a long URL into a shorter one that’ll still take anyone that clicks it to the same webpage.
-Some of them offer affiliate services such that whenever someone clicks on a shortened link, they’ll first see an ad before going to the intended website.
+A URL shortener is a tool that converts a long URL into a shorter one that’ll still take anyone who clicks on it to the same webpage.
+Some of them offer affiliate services so that whenever someone clicks on a shortened link, they’ll see an ad before going to the intended website.
 This ad space is a good medium to generate traffic for your own product or landing page.

-Publishers connected to Adsterra generate over 1 billion impressions daily, presenting an ample opportunity to spread the word about your product.
+Publishers connected to Adsterra generate over 1 billion impressions daily, presenting an amazing opportunity to spread the word about your product.

 GET VIEWS